StevePaytosh/JapaneseFlashCards/README.md

 A PSV replicates a data table (think excel or a similar spread sheet application).
 To write a PSV, you create the data one row at a time with each row separated by a pipe "|".
 Each row is separated by a new-line (the same as hitting enter).

+**Making a PSV File with Japanese Flash Card File Maker**

+Included in the repo is a application to assist with making PSV files.
+The app allows you to enter multiple rows of data, where it can then convert the data into text that can be coppied into a manualy made PSV file or can be downloaded directly from the page itself with the correct formatting.

 **DOWNLOAD AND RUN**

 To Download and run the application, all you have to do is clone the repository and open up a JapaneseFlashCard instance in your favorite browser.